 - 1. The delivery of maintenance, performance, and payment bonds or letters of credit in connection with any acquisition, design, construction, improvement, renovation, expansion, equipping, maintenance, or operation of the qualifying project, in the forms and amounts satisfactory to HRSD and in compliance with § 2.2-4337 for those components of the qualifying project that involve construction; - 2.
 The review and approval of plans and specifications for the qualifying project by HRSD; - 3.
 The rights of HRSD to inspect the qualifying project to ensure compliance with the comprehensive agreement; - 4.
 The maintenance of a policy or policies of liability insurance or selfinsurance reasonably sufficient to insure coverage of the project and the tort liability to the public and employees and to enable the continued operation of the qualifying project; - 5.
 The monitoring of the practices of the private entity by HRSD to ensure proper maintenance, safety, use, and management of the qualifying project; - 6.
 The terms under which the private entity will reimburse HRSD for services provided; - 7.
 The policy and procedures that will govern the rights and responsibilities of HRSD and the private entity in the event that the comprehensive agreement is terminated or there is a material default by the private entity including the conditions governing assumption of the duties and responsibilities of the private entity by HRSD and the transfer or purchase of property or other interests of the private entity by HRSD; - 8.
 The terms under which the private entity will file appropriate financial statements on a periodic basis; - 9.
 The mechanism by which user fees, lease payments, or service payments, if any, may be established from time to time upon agreement of the parties.
-Any payments or fees shall be the same for persons using the

-Adopted: De ecember 1 5, 2014 Revised: N/A Page 3 of 4 • under like condition lifying project; ons and th at will not materially discou rage use of a. / A copy of any ser vice contra act shall be filed with HRSE); r ser fees or lease payments te entity to any member of Classifications ac of user fees may • reasonable categories for assessment 10).
-The terms and conditions under which HRSD will contribute financial resources, if any, for the qualifying project; 11 ۱.
+Any payments or fees shall be the same for persons using the dopted: De ecembe r 15, 2014 Revised: N/A Page 3 of 4 - y under like conditi ualifying project; ons and th at will not materially discou rage use of a.
+A copy of any ser vice contra act shall be filed with HRSE); b. ser fees or lease payments te entity to any member of C. Classifications ac of user fees may • reasonable categories for assessment 1(0.
+The terms and conditions under which HRSD will contribute financial resources, if any, for the qualifying project; 11 1.
 The terms and conditions under which existing site conditions will be assessed and addressed, including identification of the responsible party for conducting the assessment and taking necessary remedial action; 12 2.
-The terms and conditions under which HRSD will be required to pay money to the private entity and the amount of any such payments for the project; 13 8.
-Other re equirements of th ne PPEA o r other applicable law; and 14 ł. her terms and co e of the PPEA. onditions a s HRSD determines serve the public Se re ma lea ectio ceiv ay c ast : on IV, HF red or the occur at a 30 days SD shall advertise e negotiated inter a regularly sched prior to the public se for a pu im or com uled meeti hearing.
-I ddition to the posting requin blic hearing to discuss prop prehensive agreements.
-Su ng of the Board.
-Such notic Public comments may be su oosals it has uch hearing ce shall be a ubmitted to the public hearing and the end of the public comment period, no additional posting shall be required based on any public comment received.
+The terms and conditions under which HRSD will be required to pay money to the private entity and the amount of any such payments for the project; 13 3.
+Other requirements of th ne PPEA o r other applicable law; and 14 4. other terms and co ose of the PPEA. onditions a s HRSD determines serve the public Si re m le H ectic eceiv ay c ast (RSE on IV, H red or t occur a 30 day D at an HRSD shall advertis the negotiated inter t a regularly sched s prior to the public y time during the n se for a pu im or com uled meet c hearing. otice perio ddition to the posting requir blic hearing to discuss prop prehensive agreements.
+So ing of the Board.
+Such notic Public comments may be s d and prior to the public he lic comment period, no add oosals it has uch hearing ce shall be at ubmitted to aring.
+After posting shall be required based on any public comment received.